Amityville Dollhouse: Plot

 Newlyweds Bill and Claire Martin move their new family into a new house constructed by Bill himself.
-Shortly after moving in, Bill finds a dollhouse (modeled after 112 Ocean Avenue in Amityville, New York) in the shed.
-He brings it into the house and puts it in the garage.
-Later that night, Bill notices the fireplace in the house turns on by itself, heating the entire home.
+Shortly after moving in, Bill decides to investigate the locked shed of the property's previous owner.
+He finds a dollhouse (modeled after 112 Ocean Avenue in Amityville, New York) and brings it into the garage.
+Later that night, Bill notices the fireplace in the house turns on by itself, overheating the entire home.
 He has a hallucination of his daughter Jessica burning to death in the fireplace.
-The following morning, Claire finds the dollhouse in the garage and suggests giving it to Jessica for her birthday, as their car had moved forward in the garage by itself, wrecking the present they'd bought her.
+The following morning, Claire finds the dollhouse in the garage and suggests giving it to Jessica for her birthday, as their car had rolled forward in the garage by itself and wrecked the present they'd bought her.
 At her birthday party, Jessica's aunt Marla and uncle Tobias arrive.
 Jessica is elated over the dollhouse and finds a chest of miniature dolls inside it.
 Her aunt and uncle, however, seem inexplicably nervous regarding the toys.

 In the ensuing days, numerous strange incidents occur: Jimmy, Claire's son, loses his pet mouse, which finds its way into the dollhouse; simultaneously, Jessica is confronted by an enormous white mouse hiding under her bed.
 Claire also begins to have unexpected sexual urges toward Todd, Bill's teenage son, and fantasizes about him while having sex with Bill.
 Nightmares plague Bill about voodoo dolls, demons, and his family being murdered.
 In conversation with Marla, Bill reveals he suffered from similar dreams as a child, including a premonitory dream of his parents dying in a fire, which came true.
 Jimmy also experiences supernatural visitations from his deceased father, who appears to him as a decaying zombie, urging him to murder Bill.

-One afternoon, Todd brings his girlfriend, Dana, to the home.
-While in an exterior shed on the property, the two find newspaper clippings about the foundation on which Bill built their new home: they surmise that the new house was built around the fireplace from the original home.
+One night Todd's girlfriend, Dana, sneaks over to the home.
+They head off to the shed and find newspaper clippings about the foundation on which Bill built their new home.
+The clippings reveal that the previous owner of the property was suspected of burning down his house with his family still inside.
+They surmise that the new house was built around the fireplace from the original home, as that was only thing left standing after the fire.
 The two begin to have sex, but a large fly attacks them and tries to burrow into Todd's ear.
 The following evening, Bill and Claire go out for dinner, leaving Todd to babysit Jimmy and Jessica.
 Todd invites Dana over and sends the children to bed.
-While Todd makes cocktails in the kitchen, Dana's hair inexplicably catches fire, leaving her in a coma with disfiguring burns.
-Todd blames his father for the accident, believing a faulty coil in the fireplace's gas line caused it.
+While Todd makes cocktails in the kitchen, Dana's hair inexplicably catches fire while sitting next to the fireplace, leaving her in a coma with disfiguring burns.
+Todd blames his father for the accident, believing a faulty coil in the fireplaces gas line caused it.